Alternative/hedge funds in United States

 Tudor Investment Corporation

 The alternative and hedge fund practice at Paul, Weiss, Rifkind, Wharton & Garrison LLP acts for market-leading fund managers such as AQR, Blackstone, and JP Morgan Asset Management in regulatory compliance, crisis and risk management, SEC examinations, investor litigation, and employment disputes.
 Transactional support is a key focus, with expertise in seed capital transactions and strategic partnership arrangements.
 Practice head Udi Grofman, known for his ‘prodigious work ethic’, advised on the formation and management of several managed accounts on behalf of GSO Capital in 2019, and counts Apollo Global Management and D1 Capital among his clients.
-Amran Hussein and Lindsey Wiersman are experienced in structuring credit, distressed-asset, and hybrid funds.
+Amran Hussein and Lindsey Wiersma are experienced in structuring credit, distressed-asset, and hybrid funds.
 Marco Masotti, Conrad van Loggerenberg and Matthew Goldstein are also key contacts.

 Other key lawyers:

 ‘Udi and his colleagues are the ne plus ultra within this space.
 No reason to go anywhere else.’